EHRI/rspub-gui/docs/rst/rsgui.miscellaneous.rst

 Save your translation as a `*.po` file and contact `contact <https://github.com/EHRI/rspub-gui/issues/new>`_ the EHRI-team on how to send in your translation.

-..
-Alternatively you may clone the GitHub repository and issue a pull request.
+Alternatively you may clone the GitHub repository and issue a pull request for your translation.